-Now, companies can upload their designs to the service and also make use of Nano Dimension’s specialised materials.
-It seems to work similar to most other printing services in that once a model is on the platform it provides a price quotation to the customer and prints out the object.
+Now, companies can upload their designs to the service and also make use of Nano Dimension’s specialized materials.
+It seems to work similar to most other 3D printing services in that once a model is on the platform it provides a price quotation to the customer and prints out the object.
 What sets it apart is that it can print out PCB’s or conductive and circuit-based electronics.

 Nano Dimension & Electronics Printing